 Fraud Is a deliberate deception to secure unfair or unlawful gain, or to deprive a victim of a legal right.
 There are many different types of fraud but in most cases the purpose of fraud is monetary gain or financial benefits.

 Frequenting is the unlawful act of any person being present at or on premises of any place where he or she knows illegal controlled substances are being manufactured or cultivated, or are being held for distribution, transportation, delivery, administration, use, or to be given away.
 This can be a confusing but very serious charge.
 Visit here to learn more about this crime and what you can do to fight it.

 Grand Theft Is the act of stealing property over $1000, a firearm, public record, checks, and much more (Idaho Code §18-2407).
-Visit here to learn more about what constitutes a Grand Theft charge and what the possible penalties are.
+Visit our page on Grand Theft to learn more about what is required under this charge and what the possible penalties are.

 Grand Jury is a group of people who listen to the evidence, presented by a prosecutor, of criminal allegations and determine if there is probable cause to believe the individual charged with the crime has committed the offense.

 Guilty Plea is when a defendant admits they have committed a certain crime. the ramifications of a guilty plea means different things for different charges.
 Consult with an attorney before committing to a guilty plea.
 Visit here to learn more about when this can take place.